Newsmaker | A row a day for arrested Telangana BJP MLA Raja Singh; party says ‘acts on own’

 A two-time MLA from Goshamahal, the 45-year-old Singh has a huge following in his constituency and surrounding areas in Hyderabad, especially as a fierce “gau rakshak”.
 In the December 2018 Assembly elections, amidst a pro-Telangana Rashtra Samithi wave, he was the only sitting BJP MLA out of total five who retained his seat.
 Among those who lost were G Kishan Reddy (now a Union minister) and current Rajya Sabha MP K Laxman.

 Singh released the video ahead of Faruqui’s show in Hyderabad, threatening to disrupt it, leading to his house arrest.
-Faruqui, who had been arrested in Madhya Pradesh in 2021 on a complaint of insulting Hindu deities, held a show in Hyderabad on August 21, with the TRS government ensuring full support for him.
-Just the previous day, his show had to be cancelled in Bengaluru on apprehension of trouble.
+Faruqui, who had been arrested in Madhya Pradesh in 2021 on a complaint of insulting Hindu deities, held a show in Hyderabad on August 21, with the TRS administration’s full backing.
+On August 19, the police had cancelled his show in Bengaluru, reportedly over failure to take permission.

 A member of the Bajrang Dal, Singh entered politics in 2009 as a TDP municipal councillor from Mangalhat.
 Ahead of the 2014 general elections, he joined the BJP and was successful in wresting the Goshamahal Assembly seat from the Congress.